How to Share the Gospel With a Jew

-As a Jew, Jenna's worldview is a religion called Judaism.
-Judaism is over 3500 years old and has approximately 15 million followers worldwide.
-It is one of the oldest religions on earth, and was started by the Biblical character Moses when he gave them the law God revealed to him.
-Jenna believes that the God who created the world established a covenant (a binding agreement - sort of like a contract) with the Jewish people.
-She believes God revealed his laws and commandments to the Jews in what they call the Torah - which is the same as the first five books of the Bible (Genesis-Deuteronomy).
-Jenna is devoted to studying and obeying the laws and commandments written in these books.
+The Jewish worldview, or Judaism, is over 3,500 years old and has approximately 15 million followers worldwide.
+It is one of the oldest religions on earth and was started when the people of Israel (Jews) received the law of God that He had revealed to the Biblical character Moses.
+Jews believe that the God who created the world decided to establish a covenant (a binding agreement – sort of like a contract) with the Jewish people.
+They believe God revealed his laws and commandments to the Jews in what they call the Torah, which is the same as the first five books of the Christian Bible (Genesis-Deuteronomy).
+Jews are devoted to studying and obeying the laws and commandments written in these books.

 Questions You Can Ask